junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Placed on the Union Calendar, Calendar No. 495.
 - 2008-07-24 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 110-776.
 - 2008-07-24 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 110-776.
+- 2008-07-29 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Bilirakis objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-07-29 — Considered under suspension of the rules. (consideration: CR H7183-7186)
+- 2008-07-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4806.
+- 2008-07-29 — Ms. Harman moved to suspend the rules and pass the bill, as amended.
+- 2008-07-30 — Considered as unfinished business. (consideration: CR H7596)
+- 2008-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/29/2008 H7183-7184)
+- 2008-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/29/2008 H7183-7184)